Wolfyxon/TurretSiege/README.md

 ### Manual building
 Refer to the [Love2D wiki](https://love2d.org/wiki/Game_Distribution) and [LovePotion wiki](https://lovebrew.org/#/packaging?id=fused-binary).

-### LovePotion bundler
-You may use the [LovePotion bundler](https://bundle.lovebrew.org/) for Nintendo consoles but it's not officially supported and will require making a config file.
+You may also use other build tools than Lover but their features will not be supported.